microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/meetingregistration-post-customquestions.md

 Create a [custom registration question](../resources/meetingregistrationquestion.md) associated with a [meetingRegistration](../resources/meetingregistration.md) object on behalf of the organizer.

 > [!TIP]
-> You can create custom registration questions when you create a meeting registration.
+> You can create custom registration questions in line when you create a meeting registration.
 For details, see [Create meetingRegistration](meetingRegistration-post.md).

 ## Permissions